tkimhofer/msbrowser/index.md

 # Documentation
-MSbroswer has an intuitive workflow, with help text placed in the user interface.
-A descriptions of all *centWave* peak picking parameters and further documentation can be found at the official MSbrowser homepage: **https://tkimhofer.github.io/msbrowser/**.
+MSbrowser has an intuitive workflow, with **help text placed in the user interface**.

+A Guide for *centWave* peak picking parameters can be found under the [*centWave Resources*](https://tkimhofer.github.io/msbrowser/articles/pars.html) option in the page menu above.

+MSbrowser can read MS files in open data formats mzML, mzXML, CDF, netCDF; file conversions from vendor format can be performed with open source softwares available either as a standalone (e.g., [ProteoWizard](http://proteowizard.sourceforge.net/)) or online tool (e.g., [GNPS](https://gnps-quickstart.ucsd.edu/conversion)).

 # Example Data
-The application comes with HILIC-MS example data acquired using a urine sample, so that one can become familiar with MSbrowser's functionalities before using own data.
+The application comes with HILIC-MS example data acquired from a urine sample, so that one can familiarise oneself with MSbrowser's functionalities without the need to perform any file conversion first.

 # Feedback
 Got questions or suggestions?
 Log an [issue on GitHub](https://github.com/tkimhofer/msbrowser/issues) (requires login) or [drop me an email](mailto:torben.kimhofer@murdoch.edu.au?subject=[MSbrwoser]%20Source%20Han%20Sans)!